 Once in Dumaguete, you need to get to Malatapay.
 There are several options to get to Malatapay.
 Across Robinson's Place, you may ride a jeepney for Php 25.
 Another option would be the bus heading south located near the cockpit of Dumaguete, which is what we did that costs us Php 20, just ask them to drop you at the Malatapay Market.

 BOATS to Apo Island

 Once at the Malatapay Market, just head straight to the beach.
 A lot of barkers will be offering you a tour on the Island.
 They pretty much offer the same price, depending on how may you are.
 Php 2,000, good for 4 and Php 3,000 for 8 persons.
 The boat ride will take between 40 minutes to one hour depending on the boat and the water conditions.

 When we were there, it was kind of windy, so the boat ride was an adventure.
 I almost had a heart attack!
 The waves were so big that I really thought that we were not going to make it.
 Good thing that the captain of the boat really knows what he was doing and I guess he's got experience.
 Apparently, that's really a norm when crossing the sea to Apo Island since it's an open sea.
 But, it was one hell of a ride!!!

 You'll notice right away the amazing rock formations once you get near the island.
 Perfect for a weekend getaway, perfect for selfies and groufies!

 Once on the Island, go straight to the collector's house of the Bantay Dagat where you need to register and pay the fees.
-I was shocked of the fees though, they have fees for everything.
+I was shocked by the fees though, they have fees for everything.
 It's best to bring your gears like snorkel and life vest if you have them.
-But in order for you to really enjoy the diving, you need a guide, they will be the ones to look for the turtles for you and make sure your safe.
+But in order for you to really enjoy the diving, you need a guide, they will be the ones to look for the turtles for you and make sure you are safe.

 Php 100.00 - for guests from Outside Negros Oriental